 ROSNY HILL RESERVE

-New proposal for Rosny Hill reserve: On 23 August 2019, Rosny Hill Friends Network submitted a development application to the Clarence City Council for their Re-imagining Rosny Hill Concept Master Plan.
+A community-supported alternative vision for Rosny Hill reserve: On 23 August 2019, Rosny Hill Friends Network submitted a development application to the City of Clarence Council for their Re-imagining Rosny Hill Concept Master Plan.
 President Beth Rees said "We are concerned that the current tourism hotel development proposal would be too big and damaging for this small hill top which is reserved for nature, recreation and education.
 The community is fed up with large, unsuitable proposals being put forward for Rosny Hill.
 We’ve taken the positive step of preparing an alternative proposal that protects the natural environment, provides a beautiful lookout and refreshment for visitors, and supports recreation, health and wellbeing.
 Our proposal is financially responsible, has community support and, importantly, is consistent with the purpose of reservation of Rosny Hill under Tasmania’s Nature Conservation Act”.
 See Re-imagining Rosny Hill Concept Master Plan 2019.
 See also letter of response from Clarence Council General Manager.

 HUNTINGFIELD - GOVERNMENT FAST-TRACK RE-ZONING